AI in Pharma: The Growing Number of Pharmaceutical Use Cases

 Consider the cost, integration, and time factors impacting your data readiness.

-Our AI-in-pharma framework: How to deploy artificial intelligence in six distinct ways
+Our AI-in-pharma framework: How to deploy artificial intelligence in 6 distinct ways

-Knowing the value of AI in pharma outside of early-stage drug discovery and clinical development is one thing.
-Learning how your pharmaceutical company can explore and take advantage of these other opportunities for innovation to tackle long-standing problems facing various business units is another.
+Knowing the value of AI in pharma outside early-stage drug discovery and clinical development is one thing.
+Learning how your pharmaceutical company can explore and take advantage of these other opportunities for innovation to tackle long-standing problems is another.

 We collaborated with subject matter experts at Eli Lilly and BioGen and various venture capital firms to identify six critical functions within the pharmaceutical value chain ripe for AI disruption.